swgriffith/ramblings/content/posts/aks-advanced-loadbalancing.md

 10.220.1.6      22446 10.100.0.4    80  6
 ```

 Ah, that looks better.
 Now we're seeing traffic more evenly distributed.
 I have three nodes, so some of my traffic comes direct to the node without any SNAT (thats the traffic you see with an internet ip of 71.X.X.X), the rest of the traffic you see coming from 10.220.1.4 and 10.220.1.6, which are the other nodes in the cluster.
-When traffic hits a node kube-proxy and iptables will take over and send that traffic along to the right place (more on this in my next post).
+When traffic hits a node kube-proxy and iptables will take over and send that traffic along to the right place (more on this in my [next post](../aks-adv-loadbalancing-part2)).
 In this case, since we only have one node with my testapp pod on it, all the other nodes will just pass the traffic to the node we're currently monitoring.
 That traffic will SNAT, which is why we only see my internet IP on traffic that the ALB sent directly to the node my pod is sitting on.

 So what we can gleam from the above is that our traffic will be evenly distributed if it's evenly sourced.
-If we have a specific source that holds extra long tcp sessions, that traffic may make the distribution a bit unbalanced.
+If we have a specific source that holds extra long tcp sessions, or if a specific source is very 'bursty' (i.e. a bunch of traffic in a very short period of time), that traffic may make the distribution a bit unbalanced.

 ### SessionAffinity

 What if we actually want the session to be sticky?
-Well, kubernetes has a solution for that.
+Well, Kubernetes has a solution for that.
 Let's see how that works.

 If you want session affinity, you can set this on the service object by setting 'service.spec.sessionAffinity' to 'ClientIP'....but what impact does that actually have?
 Does the routing algorithm for the Azure Load Balancer actually change from using a hash based distribution (Default).
 Lets have a look.